Seliaste/mindsolver/README.md

 You first need the rust toolchain.
 This project has been made and tested for the `nightly-2023-07-30-x86_64-unknown-linux-gnu` toolkit

-To build for the ev3dev robot, simply run:
+To build mindsolver for the ev3dev robot, simply run:
 ```shell
 cargo build --release
 ```